followcrom/MixTapeHeavyWeight/DATABASE.md

 +------------------+------------------------+
 ```

-If the value is NULL, it means file import/export is disabled.
+(If the value is NULL, it means file import/export is disabled.)

-Step 2: Use the Allowed Directory
+**Step 2**: Use the allowed directory

 If the secure_file_priv variable specifies a directory (e.g., /var/lib/mysql-files/), modify your query to save the CSV file there: